 When you are in the back of the bus…you see some interesting things.
 And it reminded me of an old post I’d wrote almost a year ago about the back of the an airplane.
 I’ve dusted it off and republished parts of it below.

 - The back of plane is filled with wonderful people – totally different than the front/over-wing exit.
 People who are poor planners like college students, or older couples who’ve not traveled in a while, or families trying to get away from everyone else and stay close the bathroom.
 Fragments of families all spread out because they couldn’t sit together.
+Budget conscious travelers.
 All great folks…but not what you see up front typically by the seasoned travel pro.

 - Everyone ogles what you are watching on your phone while they are standing in the bathroom line.
 Hey I do it too when I am standing in line.

 - And by the way, who brings a book to the airplane lavatory with them???
 Seriously.
 And no, it was not a guy.
 I’ve never seen this before…but yes, someone took a book with them into the lav.
 Impressive.

-- You are the last to get served anything and the coffee is usually lukewarm).
+- You are the last to get served anything and the coffee is usually lukewarm)

 - Anyone’s bathroom “issues” are smelt by you the rest of the flight.

-- When the plane lands you are the last one off so stay seated for the next 20 minutes!
+- When the plane lands you are the last one off so stay seated for the next 20-30 minutes!